yusufbata/experiments/train-problem/readme.md

 # Overview
 This project aims to solve the thoughtworks train problem.
 The Java programming language (1.7) was used along with JUnit and Fest assertions (for testing) and maven (for building the application).
+It was developed and tested on Windows 7 64 bit.

 # Prioritised goals & status
-1: Complete all application features (requirement): Completed - proven using acceptance test cases and sample input files.
+1: Complete all application features (as specified in requirement): Completed - proven using acceptance test cases and sample input files.
+See RailroadServiceExactRouteMatchTests class for example.
 2: Maintainability: Not perfect due to time constraints.
 In particular, unit-level tests would result in more robustness.
 Acceptance tests do however enable safe refactoring while maintaining existing functionality.
+Test coverage is currently 78% (courtesy of JaCoCo).
+Naming and component isolation could also be improved with time.
 3: Performance: Not measured due to time constraints.
 IF measurements indicate bottlenecks, maintainability will allow changes to be made much more easily.
-Most likely area of performance change will be Path module (path finder implementation).
+Most likely area of performance change will be Path module (path finder implementation) - changes can be made in this class or a new implementation can be added without modifying any other existing code (Open Closed Principle).

+# Assumptions
+- Assume that file input format doesn't need to be exactly in the (free-form) format specified in the requirement.
+Specified a more constrained, structured input format.
+This can be modified if required without much risk and effort due to test coverage and separation of concerns.
+- The requirement specified "For test input 1 through 5, if no such route exists, output 'NO SUCH ROUTE'".
+Assume the use of same "NOT found" message for other (non-exact search) options as well.
+- Problem specified: "the towns are named using the first few letters of the alphabet from A to D", but tracks included "E" as well.
+Assumed this is a typo.

 # Using the application
 ## Prerequisites for running application